KYVENetwork/kyvejs/README.md

 yarn build:binaries
 ```

-The binaries can then be found in the `/out` folder
+The binaries can then be found in the `/out` folder.
+Note that the binaries are compiled with `pkg`
+which can only handle CommonJs code while the `protocol` package has the new ESM code, to account
+for this we first transpile the output of the typescript build to a single commonjs file which we
+then compile into a final binary.

 ## How to contribute